+Community

+Unity

-Community Unity Opportunity
+Opportunity

-Version date Section / Page Amendment September 2022 A4.0 / Pg 10 Change to after school detention details Addition of Point 4 - Referral to Behaviour Team A4.3 Addition of word 'prejudicial' Annex E / Pg 22 Updated Behaviour for Learning poster December 2021 Throughout Classcharts references added 3.6 / Pg 4 New section A4.2 / Pg 11 Defiance added as a serious breach of our Behaviour Policy Annex C Home School Agreement Pg 16 Log into and monitor Classcharts Get actively involved in opportunities to bring about positive change in school like being part of Affinity Groups, or become and Anti -Bullying Ambassador Contambar 2024 2.0 / De 0 Change made to a 4 step precedure and September 2021 3.2 / Pg 9 Change made to a 4 step procedure and Classcharts added B2.5 / Pg 13 Added (See Annex F) to point 6 B5.1.1 / Pg 15 Changed PEX criteria from 10 Days FPE across school career to failed to make a sustained improvement despite support.
-D1.3 / Pg 19 Changed EPraise to Classcharts Annex E / Pg 22 Behaviour poster removed and replaced with 2021 version Pg 23 Added Annex F March 2020 Changes in light of the IRP March 2020 A1.1 / Pg 8 Insertion of sentence which clarifies that the policy applies to all Oaklands students including those educated elsewhere but on roll with the school A4.1 / Pg 10 Insertion of guest rolling, where a student is on roll at school A but attends school B This is different to a Managed Move where a student is dual rolled with 2 schools A4.3 / Pg 10 Insertion of peer on peer abuse A5.1 / Pg 11 Insertion of new point related to criminal charges A6.1 / Pg 12 Insertion of sentence relating to serious sexual assault B3.1 / Pg 15 Removal of sentence linking poor behaviour and Excel provision B3.6 / Pg 15 Insertion of new point related to termination of MM leading to P/Ex B3.7 / Pg 15 Insertion of new point related to guest roll
+Version date Section / Page Amendment September 2023 A3.2 / Pg 9 Details of new 3-step process to address disruptive behaviour A3.3 / Pg 9 Addition to list of Behaviour Log on ClassCharts A4.2 / Pg 10 Change of 'may' to 'will' be directed.
+Change of wording from 'normally' to 'on some occasions' be detained until 4.30pm.
+Annex E / Pg 22 Updated Behaviour For Learning poster September 2022 A4.0 / Pg 10 Change to after school detention details Addition of Point 4 - Referral to Behaviour Team A4.3 Addition of word 'prejudicial' Annex E / Pg 22 Updated Behaviour for Learning poster December 2021 Throughout Classcharts references added 3.6 / Pg 4 New section A4.2 / Pg 11 Defiance added as a serious breach of our Behaviour Policy Annex C Home School Log into and monitor Classcharts Agreement Pg 16 Get actively involved in opportunities to bring about positive change in school like being part of Affinity Groups, or become and Anti -Bullying Ambassador September 2021 3.2 / Pg 9 Change made to a 4 step procedure and Classcharts added B2.5 / Pg 13 Added (See Annex F) to point 6 B5.1.1 / Pg 15 Changed PEX criteria from 10 Days FPE across school career to failed to make a sustained improvement despite support.
+D1.3 / Pg 19 Changed EPraise to Classcharts Annex E / Pg 22 Behaviour poster removed and replaced with 2021 version Pg 23 Added Annex F Changes in light of the IRP March 2020A4.1 / FA4.1 / FA4.3 / FA4.3 / FA5.1 / FA6.1 / F A1.1 / Pg 8 Insertion of sentence which clarifies that the policy applies to all Oaklands students including those educated elsewhere but on roll with the school A4.1 / Pg 10 Insertion of guest rolling, where a student is on roll at school A but attends school B This is different to a Managed Move where a student is dual rolled with 2 schools A4.3 / Pg 10 Insertion of peer on peer abuse A5.1 / Pg 11 Insertion of new point related to criminal charges A6.1 / Pg 12 Insertion of sentence relating to serious sexual assault B3.1 / Pg 15 Removal of sentence linking poor behaviour and Excel provision B3.6 / Pg 15 Insertion of new point related to termination of MM leading to P/Ex B3.7 / Pg 15 Insertion of new point related to guest roll

 When they had finished eating, Jesus said to Simon Peter, "Simon son of John, do you love me more than these?"
 "Yes, Lord," he said, "you know that I love you."
 Jesus said, "Feed my lambs."
 (John 21:15)